porqueeuprogramo/pep-restaurant-ms-manager/README.md

 * Version 0.0.1
 * [Repository](https://bitbucket.org/porqueeuprogramo/pep-restaurant/)

+Learning how to develop a web Java application

 ### How do I get set up? ###

 * Install Java 8 or later version